Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/therapist.md

 3. **Set up the MySQL Database**

    * Ensure a MySQL database is running.
-   * Update the database connection parameters in extract_patient_data.py if needed:
+   * Update the database connection parameters in extract_patient_data.py if needed :

      ```python
      host = "localhost"